Evolution of a migrating giant planet in the presence of an inclined binary companion: Discussion and conclusions

 These extra simulations make us confident in the robustness of the results presented in this work.
 We obtained similar outcomes when changing the planetary inclination and, therefore, the mutual inclination between the planet and the disk.
 Therefore, we believe that the addition of the nodal precession of the disk caused by the binary star, inducing a change in the mutual inclination, does not significantly modify the long-term evolution of the planets.

-We do not include additional effects due to the disk and the binary that are likely to have a significant impact on the evolution of the planet in the present study.
-Aside from the nodal precession of the disk caused by the binary star, we do not consider the aspidal and nodal precessions caused by the gravitational potential of the disk, which could dominate over the precession induced by the binary star (e.g., \cite{Zanazzi_2018b}).
+For this study, we did not include additional effects due to the disk and the binary that are likely to have a significant impact on the evolution of the planet.
+Aside from the nodal precession of the disk caused by the binary star, we did not consider the aspidal and nodal precessions caused by the gravitational potential of the disk, which could dominate over the precession induced by the binary star (e.g., \cite{Zanazzi_2018b}).
 Also, the general relativity and the stellar oblateness could compete or suppress the Lidov-Kozai effect.
 The influence of these additional effects on our results is left for future work.

 We believe that since it is currently estimated that about half of the Sun-like stars are part of multiple-star systems, the complete understanding of the influence of a wide binary companion on the planetary eccentricities and inclinations is very important to fully explain the observational parameter distributions of the exoplanets.